dfreeman3102/automatic-readme-generator/README.md

 then taken to the corresponding section of the ReadMe.
 When a license is selected, it displays a badge and all relevant license information.
 When you enter your GitHub URL and email, you can find them under a questions section.

+Here is a link to the GitHub Repo: https://github.com/dfreeman3102/automatic-readme-generator

+Here is the sample video: https://drive.google.com/file/d/1xIQZTVNdW5ez7xNILNbZ6ldnjXCd89YJ/view